 My first impulse in writing this book was to begin by offering a definition of what religion is.
 Certainly that seemed to be the most reasonable course.
 On second consideration, however, offering a definition seemed less and less useful.
-The reason is that religion vi Religion: What It Has Been and What It Is has taken so many forms that to include them all in one definition is like defining a human as a "featherless biped."
+The reason is that religion has taken so many forms that to include them all in one definition is like defining a human as a "featherless biped."
 The definition may be more or less accurate, but essentially tells nothing very interesting about human beings.
 Today, I suppose, one could define a human being by offering a complex genetic formula, but again, though it might distinguish human genetic makeup from that of other animals, it would not really offer for most readers much of a clue as to what human beings really are.